-The Mkhambathini Municipality has developed the Indigent policy which informs the Municipality's indigent register in line with government legislative framework.
+The provision of free basic social services by local government is part of the broader social agenda and register in line with government legislative framework.
 The policy covers all rural and urban areas under the jurisdiction of Mkhambathini municipality in KwaZulu-Natal, where indigent members of the community have been identified and registered.
 The social package stipulated in the policy is as follows: free basic electricity (FBE), Social relief packs upon death or disaster in the family and pauper burials for unknown deceased.